tedmarov/thegame/README.md

-This is where the instructions for my app would go
+This is where the instructions for my app go

-_IF I HAD ANY_